-Labeling Advanced Placement Courses on Homeschool Transcripts
+Labeling Courses on Homeschool Transcripts

+Advanced Placement courses can be an important signal of academic rigor when homeschoolers apply to college.
 Because Advanced Placement is a brand label and not just a description of rigorous classes, you should only call a course AP if it has been approved through the College Board Course Audit process.
 So what do you do if you didn’t know about Course Audit, or missed the submission deadlines, or had a vision for a course that didn’t line up with the AP course guidelines.
 A common work around is to label the course as Honors or Advanced and indicate that it included taking the AP exam.